How to fund a business idea is one of the top questions aspiring entrepreneurs ask themselves.

 Governments, regions and cities often provide new entrepreneurs with startup money in different forms.
 It can be $5,000 as a one-time payment or $12,000 spread over a year.
 They can also be based on milestones like full business plan, proof of concept, first sales, or something else.

 This really depends on the country and region you are based in.
 But it’s definitely always worthwhile to check if you can receive any financial support.
 Government-based entrepreneurial facilitators often also provide with consulting and networking opportunities in addition to financial grants.

-Incubators and accelerators are startup programs that offer the participants resources, consulting, network, and sometimes funding.
+Incubators and accelerators are startup programs that offer participants resources, consulting, networking and sometimes funding.
 Probably the most famous accelerator program is offered by Y Combinator in the USA.
 It gives the startups $125,000 for 7% equity.
 Examples of their previous participants include

 Dropbox, Airbnb and Instacart.